infiniflow/ragflow/README.md

 </div>

 ## 🌟Key Features
-- :candy: **Custom-build document understanding engine.** Our deep learning engine is made according to the needs of analyzing and searching various type of documents in different domain.
+- 🍭**Custom-build document understanding engine.** Our deep learning engine is made according to the needs of analyzing and searching various type of documents in different domain.
   - For documents from different domain for different purpose, the engine applys different analyzing and search strategy.
   - Easily intervene and manipulate the data proccessing procedure when things goes beyond expectation.
   - Multi-media document understanding is supported using OCR and multi-modal LLM.